 If you listen hard enough…

 …you might actually hear the words you think you’ve learned to tune out.
-You may not hear them anymore, but you still go on living your life believing them.
-That nagging voice in your head that says, “you’re not good enough.”
+You may not hear them consciously anymore, but you still go on living your life believing them.
+It’s a nagging voice in your head that says, “you’re not good enough.”

 That voice won’t stop, unless you make it stop.